-The IWG launched this new website in March 2019 and shortly we will begin uploading Case Studies, Insights and Research with a view to turning it into a world leading information hub, reference point and repository.
+The IWG launched this brand new website in 2019 and shortly we will begin uploading Case Studies, Insights and Research with a view to turning it into a world leading information hub, reference point and repository.
 We will be sharing global best practice, data, innovations and research and will be focussing on providing practical ideas and support to you, as you carry out your work.
 We are particularly showcase female leaders, lower engagement groups and female coaches.

 Women in Sport Aotearoa New Zealand Research Consortium